echothrust/ssh-backup/README.md

    AllowTcpForwarding no
 ```

-After installing the subsystem on your hosts, simply create a user `etsbackup` on your central backup server, add the private ssh key to `~etsbackup/.ssh/id_rsa`, and configure the server to receive backups on-demand using jobs like the following:
+After installing the subsystem on your hosts, simply create a user `etsbackup` on your central backup server, copy the private ssh keyfile to `~etsbackup/.ssh/id_rsa`, and configure the server to receive backups on-demand using jobs like the following:

 ```
 #!/bin/ksh